 Premera Medicare Advantage Plan Options

 Premera has several Medicare Advantage Plans available, although options may vary depending on where you live.
-All plans are HMOs and include medical and prescription drug coverage and fitness benefits.
+All plans are HMOs and most include medical and prescription drug coverage and fitness benefits.
 Some selections include optional dental coverage.
 In-office copays are generally affordable and telehealth visits tend to be even cheaper.
-Regardless of the plan you choose, there’s no annual deductible, and emergency room visits have a $90 fee that’s waived if you’re admitted to the hospital within 24 hours.
-Monthly premiums range between $0 and $5.
+Monthly premiums range between $0 and $54.
 Annual maximum out-of-pocket costs are as low as $5,000 or as high as $6,700.

-Here are the Premera Medicare Advantage Plan options:
+Here are the Premera Medicare Advantage Plan options for 2023:

 Premera Medicare Advantage Plans Reviews and Ratings